Ferohmd/MS1-Project/README.md

 ## Deployment
 The project has been deployed on Github Pages by using the following techniques:
-- Log in to Github and find the repository one wishes to deploy.
+- Log in to Github and find the [repository](https://github.com/Ferohmd/MS1-Project) you wish to deploy.
 - Once on the reposity page, click on the settings icon.
 - Scroll down the setting pages until you reach the section called "GitHub Pages".
 - Once on the Github Pages, click on the "Source" subheading click the dropdown labelled "None", select main and click save.